What is a Gas Safety Certificate in NZ?

 Also: a missing certificate is one of the items conveyancing lawyers chase at resale.
 Easier to keep them as you go.

 Knowing the rules is half the job.
-The other half is knowing who you're hiring — check any NZ builder's court action, insolvency history, director track record and AI risk score in minutes.
+The other half is knowing who you're hiring.
+Check any NZ builder against the public record: company status, licensing and insolvency notices, from the official NZ sources.

 Related questions

 Sources: Gas (Safety and Measurement) Regulations 2010; PGDB — pgdb.co.nz.
-General information for NZ homeowners, not legal advice — building rules change and vary by council, so confirm critical details on the official source before acting.
+General information for NZ homeowners, not legal advice.
+Building rules change and vary by council, so confirm critical details on the official source before acting.
 Last updated 2026-05.